 Skip to main content

-We expect to award four grants in 2023 and an additional four grants in a second round of funding in 2024.
-However, the final number of awards will depend on the number of qualified proposals and their budgets.
+NCSL expects to award five grants in 2024.
+However, the final number of awards will depend on the number of qualified proposals and budgets.

-Yes, state policymakers routinely face science and technology policy challenges as they work to make informed decisions on important and complex issues.
+Yes.
+State policymakers routinely face science and technology policy challenges as they work to make informed decisions on important and complex issues.
 Nonpartisan science and technology policy fellowship programs provide policymakers with direct access to researchers and their networks.
-These programs also offer scientists and engineers the opportunity to learn from and contribute to science and technology policy discussions.
+These programs also allow scientists and engineers to learn from and contribute to science and technology policy discussions.

 No. While some recipients may be prepared to launch at the conclusion of the planning year, others may not.
 There is no expectation that grantees will launch a program at the end of the grant year.